TheRedBlueCube3/minesweeper/README.md

 P to pause.
 Q to quit.

+You can't chord if the number isn't equal to the number of flags it's near.
+You can't see the board if you're paused to (help) prevent cheating.
+You can't flag already revealed cells.

 ## Compilation

 By default, the Makefile compiles in debug mode, so to compile both, use `make both`.